ghaffaria/Mattermost-Read-Receipts/README.md

 > The plugin **re-uses** the connection string configured under
 > *System Console → Environment → Database*.
 > If that field is still masked (`***********`) the plugin cannot connect and will refuse to start.
+>
+> 📝 **MySQL Configuration Note:**
+> If your MySQL DSN includes `?multiStatements=true`, this option is only required
+> for legacy multi-statement cleanup operations.
+With the current implementation,
+> this option can be safely removed from your DSN.

 ---